descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 ##### Not easy to use

 * Unlike the consistent direct initialization of the C/C++ core language example, the initialization of function_ref is `bifurcated` among passing it directly as a function argument or using 2 step initialization by first creating a named temporary.
 Direct initialization of function_ref leads to immediate dangling.
-* Why should a `stateful` lambda even be needed?
+* Why should a `stateful` lambda even be needed when the signature is compatible?
   * The C/C++ core language example works with a `stateless` lambda.
 By requiring a `stateful` lambda, a new anonymous type gets created which has state.
 That state's lifetime also needs to be managed by the user.
   * By requiring lambda, the user must manually forward the function arguments.
 In the C/C++ core language example, the syntax can get even simpler when the function already exists because in that case the function pointer is passed to the `callback` struct because the function signature is compatible.

 ##### Inefficient

 * By requiring a `stateful` lambda, a new type is created with a lifetime that must be managed. `function_ref` is a reference to a `stateful` lambda which also is a reference.
+Even if the optimizer can remove the cost, the user is still left with the burden in the code.
-* In the case of member functions, function_ref stores a reference to member function pointer which means calling the member function means going through the fatness of the member function pointer.
+* In the case of member functions, function_ref stores a reference to a member function pointer which means calling the member function goes through the fatness of the member function pointer.
 That could include going through a v-table and multiple inheritance.
 In the proposed, `nontype` does not take a pointer but rather a [member] function pointer initialization statement thus giving the compiler more information to resolve the function selection at compile time rather than run time.

 ##### Unsafe